KirstChat/the-wee-norn-iron-box/README.md

 Links to the wireframes can be found below.
 Each link contains the wireframes for mobile, tablet and desktop devices:

+The final design of the site loosely follows the design of the wireframes.
+Rather than displaying the product descriptions with the product image in the same card, I decided to display the description when the user hovers over the product image.
+I also added a blog app as a suggested feature by my mentor later in the development process.

 - [Home Page](https://github.com/KirstChat/the-wee-norn-iron-box/blob/master/docs/wireframes/home.pdf)
 - [Products Page](https://github.com/KirstChat/the-wee-norn-iron-box/blob/master/docs/wireframes/products.pdf)
 - [Add/Edit/Delete Products](https://github.com/KirstChat/the-wee-norn-iron-box/blob/master/docs/wireframes/add-edit-delete-products.pdf) _(Superuser Only)_